-Karen commenced as a Public Sector Trainee at the Insurance Commission of Western Australia (Insurance Commission) in 1996 in the Government Insurance division, now known as RiskCover.
+In 1996, Karen commenced as a Public Sector Trainee in the Government Insurance division.

-After completing her traineeship she was successful in securing a Claims Assistant position within the workers’ compensation section where over time she moved onto managing more complex claims, running settlement conferences and building lasting client relationships.
+After completing her traineeship, Karen secured a Claims Assistant position within the workers’ compensation section.
+Over time, she moved onto managing more complex claims, running settlement conferences and building lasting client relationships.

-Today Karen is the Workers’ Compensation Section Manager overseeing the claims service to all WA Government agencies in the RiskCover Fund.
+Today, Karen is the Workers’ Compensation Section Manager overseeing the claims service to all WA Government agencies in the RiskCover Fund.
 The section is made up of 60 people that administers a portfolio of around 4,000 claims.

 "At the time when I joined the Insurance Commission I was 19, I didn’t really have a career plan, minimal work experience and no idea about insurance or workers’ compensation.

 "The Insurance Commission has provided interesting work with the right people and programs to allow me to learn and develop.
 I have always felt supported and encouraged to achieve the best outcomes possible and to take on new challenges, not only by my direct line managers but by my colleagues and team mates.